South Downs Way 5 : Amberley to Shoreham By Sea or Lancing walk

 - To carry on with the main walk to Lancing or Shoreham stations, however, ignore the concrete track, and keep on through the gate ahead on the SDW, parallel to the road.
 In 550 metres you pass through a gate.

 - To finish in Shoreham via the valley: Turn left through a wooden gate and along a field boundary, soon downhill, following the South Downs Way.
 Turn right (signed SDW) on a lane at the bottom of the hill.
 Where the SDW leaves the lane to head for the river, continue on for 50m to visit St Botolph's Church.
 In the middle ages, there was once a major port here!.
 Retrace your steps, and head down to the river.
-Turn right, and follow a mix and match of the riverside path or former railway paths for 4km into Shoreham.
-The two paths converge as you go under the A27 overpass.
-You come to the old, now pedestrian, bridge.
+Turn right and in a few hundred metres turn left over the first footbridge over the river to continue with it now on your right hand side.
+Now follow a mix and match of the riverside path or former railway paths for 4km into Shoreham.
+The two paths converge as you go under the A27.
+You come to the picturesque Old Shoreham Bridge, now pedestrian.
 Turn right across the bridge over the river and on the far side turn left along a signposted footpath that takes you out along a concrete wall along a gravel path, soon on top of the new seawall along the River Adur estuary to your left.
 Continue below at "Valley Route rejoins".

 - Here you leave the South Downs Way.
 Carry straight on along the grassy verge (a signposted public bridleway) and in 120 metres continue in the same direction through a small car park and a wooden gate (with a "Private Field" sign) where the road turns right.
 You continue along a field edge, with a fence on the left which gently curves to the right (your direction 170°).
 Halfway along the field in 170 metres go through a metal field gate to join a fenced car wide track running along the left hand side of the field.